SimonBenAnderson/pyGraph/README.md

 until you find a shared node ( two dirty node networks connect to the same node), and compute only up to that node, then once both ports are updated continue with the evaluation till you reach the end.

+- **TEST IMPLEMENTED:** I created another branch that did not have the dirty flags implemented, and ran over a node network 100 times, evaluating the head nodes.
+The graph with the dirty parameters took 0.49ms while the graph with no dirty parameters took 1.766ms to complete the same 100 evaluations.